TaylorDesilets/K-Dimensional-Random-Response-Code/README.md

   - multiple covariance structures
   - multiple simulation replicates

+  For each covariance structure and replicate:
+  - one dataset is generated and held fixed across all values of $\epsilon$
+  - the non-private model is fit once on that dataset
+  - the RR-$k$-D-R and ORR-$k$-D-R methods are then fit across all privacy levels using the same data

+  This setup ensures that differences across $\epsilon$ reflect the effect of the privacy budget rather than variation in the simulated dataset.

-  The output is returned as a pandas data frame, where each row corresponds to one simulation replicate.
+  The output is returned as a pandas data frame, where each row corresponds to one replicate at one privacy level.

 ---

-### 5. RealDatasetStudy.py: Running our 3 Settings on a real Dataset to Compare Performance
+### 5. RealDatasetStudy.py: Running Our 3 Settings on a Real Dataset to Compare Performance

-We apply our privatized multinomial logistic regression to a real-world dataset to model predictors for Car Crashes.
-The goal is to model injury severity while comparing our 3 settings
+This module applies the non-private, RR-$k$-D-R, and ORR-$k$-D-R methods to a real-world motor vehicle crash dataset.
+The goal is to model injury severity using privatized multinomial logistic regression and compare the three estimation settings.

 Injury severity is collapsed into three categories:
 - 0: low / no injury